AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 ## Play the Example Games Yourself (as a player)
  - From the project Window, open up the corresponding game scene you wish to play (e.g., CatchBall, WallPong, Pong).
  - Expand the Academy oject in the Hierarchy Window.
- - Select the correspdong Brain object (e.g., CatchBallBrain, WallPongBrain, PongBrain) and in the Inspectory Panel set the Brain Type = Player.
+ - Select the correspdong Brain object (e.g., CatchBallBrain, WallPongBrain, PongBrain).
+ - In the Inspectory Panel set the **Brain Type = Player**.
  - Note the specified keyboard inputs for game play, which should be listed below Barin Type (Player) in the Inspector Panel.
  - Press the game play button at the top of the Unity Editor and then when the game starts in the Game Window, test the game by playing a few rounds.